Antoinehoff/gyacomo/README.md

-# HeLaZ (Hermite-Laguerre Z-pinch solver, 2021)
+GYACOMO (Gyrokinetic Advanced Collision Moment solver, 2021) Copyright (C) 2022  A.C.D.
+Hoffmann

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+# How to compile and run GYACOMO
 To compile it check INSTALLATION.txt

 How to run it

 1. Be sure to have correct library paths in local/dirs.inc for the different libraries
-2. Compile from /HeLaZ using make, the binary will be located in /HeLaZ/bin
+2. Compile from /gyacomo using make, the binary will be located in /gyacomo/bin
-4. You can run a typical CBC to test the compilation using the basic fort.90 parameter file, just type ./bin/helaz3
+4. You can run a typical CBC to test the compilation using the basic fort.90 parameter file, just type ./bin/gyacomo
-5. It is possible to run it in parallel (MPI) as mpirun -np N ./bin/helaz3 Np Ny Nz where N=Np x Ny x Nz is the number of processes and Np Ny Nz are the parallel dimensions in Hermite polynomials, binormal direction and parallel direction, respectively
+5. It is possible to run it in parallel (MPI) as mpirun -np N ./bin/gyacomo Np Ny Nz where N=Np x Ny x Nz is the number of processes and Np Ny Nz are the parallel dimensions in Hermite polynomials, binormal direction and parallel direction, respectively
 6. You can stop your simulation without breaking output file by creating a blank file call "mystop" in the directory where the simulation is running. (the file will be removed once read)
-7. You can obtain various plots and gifs using HeLaZ/wk/header_3D_results.m once the simulation is done.
+7. You can obtain various plots and gifs using gyacomo/wk/header_3D_results.m once the simulation is done.
-// Comment : For some collision operators (Sugama and Full Coulomb) you have to run COSOlver from B.J.Frei first in order to generate the required matrices in HeLaZ/iCa folder.
+// Comment : For some collision operators (Sugama and Full Coulomb) you have to run COSOlver from B.J.Frei first in order to generate the required matrices in gyacomo/iCa folder.

 # Changelog
+4. GYACOMO
+  4.0 new naming and opening the code with GNU GPLv3 license

 3. HeLaZ 3D
   3.9 HeLaZ can now evolve electromagnetic fluctuations by solving Ampere equations (benchmarked linearly)